Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Step 1: Open your umbrella and lay it on its side.

-Step 2: Use a dry vac with a brush attachment to remove debris.
+Step 2: Use a dry vacuum fitted with a brush attachment to remove debris.

-Step 4: Pour equal parts water and white vinegar and a dollop of mild dish soap into a bucket.
+Step 4: In a bucket, mix equal parts water and white vinegar and add a bit of dish soap.

-Step 5: Dip a clean cloth in the soapy water and clean any noticeable stains on either side of the umbrella’s fabric and its shaft and base.
+Step 5: Dip a clean cloth in the soapy water and clean any noticeable stains on the umbrella’s base, shaft, and canopy.

-Step 6: Rinse both sides and allow your umbrella to air dry thoroughly.
+Step 6: Rinse your umbrella and leave it open to air-dry.

 Spring Clean Detachable Fabrics

-Step 1: Remove the umbrella fabric from the frame and spread it out on a tarp.
+Step 1: Remove the umbrella fabric from the frame and shake off loose debris.

-Step 4: Blend equal parts of water and white vinegar with a bit of mild dish soap in a bucket.
+Step 5: In a bucket, blend equal parts water and white vinegar with a small amount of dish soap.

-Step 6: Let it soak in for 10 minutes.
+Step 7: Let it soak in for 10 minutes, then rinse everything with clean water.

 Preventive Maintenance